-We started Planet Aid back in 1997 in the Boston area.
+We started Planet Aid in 1997 in the Boston area.
 The idea was to do something good for the planet and the poor.
-With only a few drop-off boxes and a tiny office, we started collecting clothes and shoes.
+With only a few drop-off bins and a tiny office, we started collecting clothes and shoes.
 We put our faith in the idea that people had a desire to help others and the planet, and that if we only provided a way for them to support a worthy cause, they would jump at the opportunity.

 So with our newly born nonprofit registered and ready to go, we ventured out into the Boston area with a few dozen collection boxes and a truck.
 It wasn't long before our small rented space began to overflow.